dieguisgs/stumpy_tools/README.md

 patterns=SimilarPattern(df,24)
 ```

-- If the DataFrame inserted has several columns a stacked proccess compute the 2D array into 1D, turning columns registers to only one column, adding more registers.
+- If the DataFrame inserted has several columns a stacked proccess compute the `2D array into 1D`, turning columns registers to only one column, adding more registers.
 Otherwise the sequence is a simply one, so the pattern is not taking into account other variables.
 Just one, the given.
 - The second argument indicates the period of the subsequence to be compute.
-For 2D (several column DataFrame) Hidely the subsequence distnace computes as 24*nº columns
+For 2D (several column DataFrame).
+Hidely the subsequence distnace computes as `24*nº columns`

 Once created the SimilarPattern object, the methods arises.
 Firstly with `.get_similar_patter(date)`